My first trip to Paris: useful Paris travel tips for a memorable and stress-free experience

 Prioritize and create your itinerary

-Now that you have a list of the places you want to visit when traveling for the first time to Paris, it’s time for a reality check.
+Now that you have a list of the places you want to visit when traveling to Paris for the first time, it’s time for a reality check.
+Creating a Paris itinerary for your first trip is the key to enjoying the city without feeling overwhelmed.

 You are not going to be able to see them all thoroughly.
-Because Paris is tempting and because Paris is rich in things to do – but if you don’t have a lot of time for your first Paris trip, then you’ll need to prioritize.
+Paris is tempting because Paris is rich in things to do, but if you don’t have a lot of time for your first Paris trip, then you’ll need to prioritize.

-So it’s time to choose what you’ll see when you are going to Paris for the first time.
+So it’s time to choose what you’ll see when you go to Paris for the first time.

 Paris for first time visitors: all you need to know before visiting Paris, France